jamesplease/redux-resource/docs/extras/http-status-codes-plugin.md

 // Access the status codes of some resource meta const bookStatusCode = state.books.meta[24].readStatusCode;

-// Access the status code from a named requests const searchStatusCode = state.books.requests.search.statusCode;
+// Access the status code from a request object const searchStatusCode = state.books.requests.search.statusCode;
 ```